-The Twizel Water Supply was installed during 1969/70 to service the Upper Waitaki Hydro Development and was not intended to remain in place after its completion.
+The Twizel Water Supply was installed during 1969/70 to service the Upper Waitaki Hydro Development and was not supposed to survive the project.
 However, extensive lobbying by various groups ensured the town's survival and the town has since developed into a significant holiday and tourist destination.

 The source of the Twizel water supply is three wells (200mm dia pipe, 16.75m long, within a 1200mm Benoto bore 21.5m deep) drawing from a shallow unconfined aquifer besides the Fraser Stream adjacent to Glen Lyon Rd.
-The space between the bore and the 200mm dia pipe has been filled with washed gravels 8-25mm the supply as a result of an approach by the Medical Officer of Health.
-This system had some initial set-up problems with odour due to die off of the biofilm build up.
+The space between the bore and the 200mm dia pipe has been filled with washed gravels 8-25mm setup problems with odour due to die off of the biofilm build up.
 This was expected and after line flushing and time the odour and taste issues have been corrected.